unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 ```@example Main
 m
 ```
-And see that it  contains the model, the original formula, the original events.
+And see that there are several helpful functions to recover `design`, `designmatrix`, raw-`modelfit` and most importantly, `coeftable`.

+!!! info
+        There are of course further methods, e.g. `coef`, `ranef`, `Unfold.formula`, `modelmatrix` which might be helpful at some point, but not important now

-Further, we can get a *tidy*-dataframe using `coeftable`
+Using `coeftable`, we can get a *tidy*-dataframe, very useful for your further analysis.

 ```@example Main
 first(coeftable(m),6)
 ```

-!!! note
-        (`:colname_basis` is used instead of `:time` [this might change].
-The reason is that not all basisfunctions have a time dimension)

 #### 4. Visualize the results
-Tidy-Dataframes make them easy to visualize.
+Tidy-Dataframes make them easy to visualize using e.g. AlgebraOfGraphics.jl.
+We simpliefied this even more, by implementing a wrapper in `UnfoldMakie`
 ```@example Main
 results = coeftable(m)
 plot_results(results)
 ```
-As you can see here, a lot is going on, even in the baseline-period.
+As you can see here, a lot is going on, even in the baseline-period!
+This is because the signal was simulated with overlapping events.
 Head over to the next tutorial to find out how to remedy this.